Kodular/Documentation/docs/support/adm/apply.md

 # How do I get invited to Kodular's new monetization program?

+!!! note "General Availability"
+    It is no longer needed to use this form.
+Your account has been enabled automatically.

 The new monetization components are currently available on an invite-only basis.
 We will eventually release them to everyone based on feedback from early adopters.